iv4xr-project/aplib/docs/iv4xr/testagent_tutorial_2.md

   int x ; int y ; int gcd ; boolean win ;
 ... }
 ```
 You will need a way to sync the above information with the actual program-under-test's state.
 Additionally you need a way to let the agent control the program-under-test.
-To do these, there are two methods of `Environment` that you should override: `refreshWorker()` and `sendCommand_(cdm)`.
+To do these, there are two methods of `Environment` that you should override: `observe()` and `sendCommand_(cdm)`.

 Here is a template to do it: